marcospassos/java-php-serializer/README.md

 }
 ```

-Notice that circular references are handled as per case basis, once it not
+Notice that circular references are handled as per case basis, once it is not
 always the desirable.
 For instance, you may not want to serialize lists as
 objects references, as array is probably the most appropriate corresponding
 type in PHP.
 The following example shows how to handle such cases: